symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 Installing and configuring CMF
 ==============================
 The goal of this tutorial is to get you up and running with an application build on top of (some of the bundles of) the Symfony Content Management Framework.

-This does include the following bundles:
-* SymfonyCmfCoreBundle
-* SymfonyCmfContentBundle
-* SymfonyRoutingExtraBundle
-* SymfonyCmfMenuBundle

-This tutorial does not include the installation and configuration of the following bundles:
-* SymfonyCmfMultilangContentBundle
-* SymfonyCmfPHPCRBrowserBundle
-* SymfonyCmfTreeBundle

 If this is your first encounter with the Symfony CMF it would be a good idea to first take a look at `the big picture <http://slides.liip.ch/static/2012-01-17_symfony_cmf_big_picture.html#1>`_ and/or the `CMF sandbox environment <https://github.com/symfony-cmf/symfony-cmf>`_ which is a pre-installed Symfony / CMF application containing all CMF components.

-Prerequisites
+Preconditions
 -------------
+- Installation of Symfony2
 - Installation of Doctrine PHPCR ODM

 Installation